Foyle's War series 2: "Among the Few"

+At a Home Guard checkpoint, a lorry laden with wooden barrels rams the barricade and speeds off.
+Stewart and Foyle pursue the lorry and are shot at.
+Finally, the lorry goes off the road and explodes, killing the driver and revealing an illicit fuel racket based at the nearest centralised fuel depot.
+Since no undercover agent is available, Foyle allows Stewart, using her driving training, to infiltrate the depot run by manager Michael Bennett.
+She befriends another female driver, Connie Dewar, and is soon invited into the singles' world of dances, servicemen and "neutral" Irish labourers.
+She is surprised to learn that one of the young men in Dewar's group is Andrew Foyle.
+His best friend — and Dewar's beau — is another RAF pilot named Rex Talbot.
+Soon Stewart notices an irregularity at the depot, when Dewar fails to fully empty her fuel tanker.
+But before anything can be done, Dewar is found dead at the bottom of the stairs in her guesthouse.
+Foyle's investigations reveal that Dewar was four month pregnant; that the baby's father was the local nightclub manager — a racketeer tied to the fuel thefts and an attempted bombing of the depot — that Pamela Bennett, Michael’s wife, was organising the thefts; and how Talbot's homosexual attraction to Andrew led to Dewar's death.

 Cast and characters

-The relationship and sense of trust between Christopher Foyle and his son Andrew is tested when Foyle learns details of Andrew’s secret sexual relationship with (and "engagement" to) Dewar's friend Violet Davies.
+The relationship and sense of trust between Christopher Foyle and his son Andrew is tested when Foyle learns details of Andrew’s secret relationship with (and "engagement" to) Dewar's friend Violet Davies.
 Foyle again "bends the rules" in deference to the needs of wartime by allowing Talbot, who has confessed to accidentally causing Dewar's death, to lead the squadron on one last sortie, in which he is killed.
-He then consoles his own son afterwards by praising Talbot as a good man.
+He then consoles his own son by praising Talbot as a good man.

 Background and production

 This episode addresses petrol theft and black-marketeering in the new era of wartime rationing, in which petrol was the first item to be restricted..
 The flying Supermarine Spitfire featured in this episode was Historic Aircraft Collection's Spitfire Mk.Vb BM597, and the airfield filming took place at Dunsfold.